 Since different software components suite different purposes, they should have style suited for different application / purpose.
-When you use components from different companies and open source initiatives, they will not fit your style: they can help you deliver.
+When you use components from different companies and open source initiatives, they will not fit your style but they will help you deliver.

 Limiting yourself to one language also means limiting your recruitment base.
 Once people have started working, they usually pick up the other commonly used languages (in order to be able to modify other parts).